 “There was a fierce jolt and it lifted the plane forward,” he said.
 “We were probably falling at a speed of 190 miles an hour.
 Smoke was coming up from the engine; I couldn’t see the controls.
 I saw flames running along the wings to the fuel tanks.”

 He thought, “This is really bad.”

-He continued his dive, released his bombs and turned east to clear the island.
-He shouted into the intercom, "Hit the silk!
-Hit the silk!" telling his crewmates to bail out.
-They were both killed.
+Bush continued his dive, released his bombs and turned east to clear the island.
+He shouted into the intercom, “Hit the silk!
+Hit the silk!” telling his crewmates to bail out.
+Both died.

 George Bush bailed out over the water and floated on an inflatable raft.
 Fighter planes circled overhead to protect him.
 After four hours, the lifeguard submarine USS Finback surfaced and sailors fished him out of the water.